 The California Department of Public Health (CDPH) recommends that anyone with any signs or symptoms of COVID-19 get tested, regardless of vaccination status or prior infection.
-If you get tested because you have symptoms or were potentially exposed to the virus, you should stay away from others pending test results and follow the advice of your healthcare provider.

 - Report positive cases of COVID-19.

 - If you have NO symptoms at all, there is no infectious period for the purpose of isolation or exclusion and you are not required to stay home.
 A mask shall be worn indoors for 10 days from your positive test date (Day 0).

 - Stay home if you have COVID-19 symptoms, until you have not had a fever for 24 hours without using fever reducing medication AND other COVID-19 symptoms are mild and improving.
 Stay home for at least 24 hours after start of symptoms (Day 0).

 - Isolation can end after 24 hours and return to campus on your Day 1 or after if symptoms are not present or are resolving and you are fever-free for 24 hours without the use of fever-reducing medications.

 - If fever is present, isolation must be continued until 24 hours after fever resolves without the use of fever-reducing medications.